No. 300 Polish Bomber Squadron

 No. 300 (Polish) Bomber Squadron "Land of Masovia" (300 Dywizjon Bombowy "Ziemi Mazowieckiej"; also "No 300 (Masovian) Squadron") was a Polish bomber squadron formed in Great Britain as part of an agreement between the Polish government-in-exile and the United Kingdom in 1940.
 It was one of 15 squadrons of the Polish Air Force in exile that served alongside the Royal Air Force in World War II.
 It was disbanded in 1947.
-300 Squadron is now represented by 300 (Isle of Axholme) Squadron of the Royal Air Force Air Training Corps, which made the alliance with the Polish Air Force is 1994.
+300 Squadron is now represented by 300 (Isle of Axholme) Squadron of the Royal Air Force Air Training Corps, which made the alliance with the Polish Air Force in 1994.